timurridjanovic/synchemy/README.md

 })
 ```

-# useStore react hook setup (if used with react)
+## useStore hook setup with React

-The useStore hook is used in combination with react.
-The useStore
+You must first call useStore with the synchemy instance.
+You'll then
+get back a function which you can call with a callback invoked anytime
-callback will be invoked anytime there is a store change or a loading flag
+there is a store change or a loading flag change.
+Your component
-change.
-Your component will rerender only if the changes are in any
+will rerender only if the changes are in any of the properties that
-of the properties that you return from the callback.
+you return from the callback.

 ```js
 // app.js